 Please Susbscribe to get free access to our newsletter, solutions database, knowledge resources and more.

-IADYS has been created in 2016.
+IADYS was founded in 2016.
 The French company studies and develop new solutions, applications and innovative products in the field of artificial intelligence and robotics.

-Their latest innovation is the Jellyfishbot: an innovative robotic solution that collect marine litter.
+The first production is a marine surface robot called Jellyfishbot.
+This innovative robotic solution is able to collect floating marine litter and hydrocarbons present on the surface of the water.
 Commercialized since June 2018, it has already been bought by 2 cities in the South of France: Cannes and Cassis.
 It is easy to manipulate, fun to use, very efficient (can cover 1000 m2 / hour), Electrical, ecological and quiet.

 The surface-running robot for cleaning up marinas was presented to the US market at the 2018 International Boat Builders’ Exhibition and Conference.
 Jellyfishbot can be used in ports, rivers, canals and along the coast.